d3k081/vtm_scenario/curitiba_characters/helena_rocha.md

 ---

-## 🩸 Embrace Story
+## 🩸 Embrace & Sire

 - During a protest in the late 1990s, Helena was **trampled by police horses**, suffering near-fatal injuries.
-- A Brujah elder — intrigued by her passion and intellect — **fed her vitae to save her**, beginning a slow Ghoul bond.
+- Her sire — a legendary Brujah elder and **former Prince of Curitiba** — fed her vitae to save her, beginning a slow Ghoul bond.
-- Over the years, their meetings became regular: monthly, then weekly.
-- Helena, perceptive and sharp, **deduced his true nature** without being told.
-- Their relationship deepened through **debates on politics, philosophy, and Kindred society**.
-- Eventually, she was Embraced — not as a pawn, but as a **partner in revolution**.
+- Over time, Helena deduced his true nature and was eventually Embraced as a **partner in revolution**.
+- Her sire was renowned for **purging Sabbat forces** from Curitiba and aiding São Paulo’s Camarilla consolidation.
+- He was **killed in the early 2000s**, allegedly by Sabbat — but the hidden truth is that the **Baron of Almirante Tamandaré**, an Anarch, orchestrated the ambush to seize power.

 ---

 ## ⚔️ Legacy & Relationships

-- Her sire (Brujah elder) was part of a **legendary coterie** that fought alongside the current Prince during the **Camarilla–Sabbat war**.
+- Helena and the current Prince share a **bond of mutual respect**, forged during the Camarilla–Sabbat war.
-- They were responsible for the infamous **“Longest Night”**, when a final Sabbat assault left dozens of bodies across Curitiba — mortals, ghouls, and Kindred alike.
+- Her sire and the Prince were part of a **legendary coterie** responsible for the **“Longest Night”**, when dozens of Kindred and ghouls died in a final Sabbat assault.
-- Her sire was **killed in the early 2000s**, ambushed by a Sabbat pack on the city’s outskirts.
-- Helena and the Prince share a **bond of mutual respect**, forged in shared grief and revolutionary ideals.
-- The Prince offered her a **Primogen seat** precisely because she didn’t seek it — a gesture of trust and recognition.
+- The Prince offered Helena a **Primogen seat** precisely because she didn’t seek it — a gesture of trust and recognition.
+- Only a few Kindred (possibly Nosferatu) know the **true cause of her sire’s death**.

 ---